j-j-williams/CoarseGrained-VortexShedding/README.md

 # CoarseGrained-VortexShedding

 This repository features code and datasets for analyzing a coarse-grained cylinder vortex shedding dataset.
 This work is discussed in Williams et al. (_in progress_) and features the code used to perform coarse-grained analyses.
-The work makes extensive use of the Sparse Identification of Nonlinear Dynamical systems (SINDy) method (Brunton et al. (2016a)) and PDE-FIND (Rudy et al. (2017)); see the PySINDy repospitory here: [link]([url](https://github.com/dynamicslab/pysindy))
+The work makes extensive use of the Sparse Identification of Nonlinear Dynamical systems (SINDy) method (Brunton et al. (2016a)) and PDE-FIND (Rudy et al. (2017)); see the PySINDy repospitory here [at this repository](https://github.com/dynamicslab/pysindy).